SIDBI Venture Capital invests in OmniBRx Biotechnologies Private Limited | www.lokmattimes.com

 SIDBI Venture Capital invests in OmniBRx Biotechnologies Private Limited

-New Delhi [India], March 16 (/SRV): OmniBRx, a bioprocess engineering company, announced a Series A equity raise of Rs 30 crore from SIDBI Venture Capital Limited.
+New Delhi (India), March 17: OmniBRx, a bioprocess engineering company, announced a Series a equity raise of INR 30 crore from SIDBI Venture Capital Limited.

-Commenting on the occasion, Ravindra Patel, founder and CEO of OmniBRx Biotechnologies said "We are thankful to the team at SVCL for believing in our vision and backing us on our expansion plans".
-He further added that "Scalable and Efficient bioprocessing technologies, specifically the Single-use bioreactor platforms are in high demand worldwide for the production of vaccines and other biologicals.
+Commenting on the occasion, Mr. Ravindra Patel, founder and CEO of OmniBRx Biotechnologies, said, “We are thankful to the team at SVCL for believing in our vision and backing us on our expansion plans”.
+He further added that “Scalable and Efficient bioprocessing technologies, specifically the Single-use bioreactor platforms, are in high demand worldwide for the production of vaccines and other biologicals.
 Innovation-based technology solutions from OmniBRx have the potential to meet these exponentially growing market demands of biologics and vaccines.

-The CellBRx Single-use Bioreactors from OmniBRx is the world's largest and most efficient vaccine manufacturing platform for large-scale vaccines and viral vector Production.
-OmniBRx is also the creator of the world's first integrated seed train development platforms in close-loop sequentially programmed bioreactor systems" Ravindra added.
+The CellBRx Single-use Bioreactors from OmniBRx are the world’s largest and most efficient vaccine manufacturing platform for large-scale vaccines and viral vector Production.
+OmniBRx is also the creator of the world’s first integrated seed train development platforms in close-loop sequentially programmed bioreactor systems,” Ravindra added.

 With an infusion of series-A funds, OmniBRx is all set to expand its business in the overseas market.
 The company would also invest in adding to its capacity and building best-in-class manufacturing facilities to augment its production capabilities and meet growing market demands.

-Delhi-based Indus Capital, a boutique investment bank, founded by Santosh Patra was the exclusive financial advisor to OmniBRx for this transaction.
+Delhi-based Indus Capital, a boutique investment bank founded by Mr. Santosh Patra, was the exclusive financial advisor to OmniBRx for this transaction.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app